 Keeping kids busy during the winter break can make the holidays less stressful for everyone!
-Here are a few holiday food crafts that will keep children focused on a fun task.
-These activities are especially great for picky eaters, as they expose the picky eater to new foods with crafting instead of eating, which helps them gain familiarity with the foods (and increases the likelihood that they will eat it!).
+Here are a few holiday food crafts that will keep children focused on a fun fine motor and sensory task.
+These activities are especially great for picky eaters, as they expose kids to new foods through crafting instead of eating, which helps them gain familiarity with the foods (and increases the likelihood that they will eat it!).

-Holiday Bracelets: This edible craft is sure to be a hit!
+Holiday Bracelet Craft: This edible craft is sure to be a hit!
 You can make the ingredients healthier with gluten free cereal or dried and dehydrated fruit (which also provide a twist on texture and taste).
 In our example we used dried and dehydrated cranberries.
-You can also make candy bracelets by using tiny green marshmallows and sugary green cereal for more of a holiday-themed treat.
+You can also make candy bracelets by using tiny green marshmallows and sugary green cereal for a holiday-themed treat.
 Use your child’s favorite snacks to make your own edible creations!

 Lay out all of the ingredients within reach for your children (we used the Play Mat here).
 Take your needle and thread it with your cording.
 Start placing the needle through the food items until you have enough to make a bracelet.
 Tie the ends together and enjoy your edible holiday treat!

-With luck, you will have your child munching away while performing this craft…especially since they will be focused on the craft itself!
+Feeding Tip: With luck, you will have your child munching away while performing this craft…especially since they will be focused on the craft itself!
 You can also talk about texture.
 For example, you can chat about the stickiness of the food or how some foods crumble when you put the needle through it.
-Talk about how the “crumbly” foods may be easy to chew and swallow!
+Talk about how the “crumbly” foods may be easier to chew and swallow.

-Holiday Pasta: Pasta crafts have been around since I was a kid.
+Holiday Pasta Craft: Pasta crafts have been around since I was a kid (and that was a long time ago!).
 Many therapists that specialize in feeding therapy think there is a link between children playing with food and then eventually eating that food.
-This is why I really like to have my feeding clients explore food crafts!
-With this activity, try using pasta that your child has not tried before, or introduce a different shape or texture of pasta.
-We used Ziti, Rigatoni, Farfalle and Pipe Rigate.
+This is why I like to have my feeding clients explore food crafts!
+With this activity, try using pasta that your child has not tried before (perhaps a different shape or texture).
+In our example we used Ziti, Rigatoni, Farfalle and Pipe Rigate.

 Food coloring (green and red)